ComposableFi/composable/docs/onboarding/basics/2-smart-contracts.md

 ### Takeaways

 - Understand how smart contracts are just rules written by humans.
-- Know smart contracts can only operate on data available onchain and are just limited in their capabilities.
+- Know smart contracts can only operate on data available onchain and are limited in their capabilities.

 ## Implementations of VMs